suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	import HHTut
 	from netpyne import sim
-	sim.createAndSimulate(netParams = HHTut.netParams, simConfig = HHTut.simConfig)
+	sim.createSimulateAnalyze(netParams = HHTut.netParams, simConfig = HHTut.simConfig)

 The first line imports the ``HHTut`` module with the network and simulation parameters.

 The second line imports the ``sim`` module from the ``netpyne`` package.
 The `sim`` module provides functions to easily create and simulate networks based on these parameters.

-The third line calls the ``createAndSimulate`` function, which runs a standard sequence of commands to create and simulate the network, and save and plot data.
+The third line calls the ``createSimulateAnalyze`` function, which runs a standard sequence of commands to create, simulate and the network, and save and plot data.
 It requires the following 2 arguments:

-* ``netParams`` - a dictionary to store network parameters (eg. cell properties, populations, connectivtiy)
+* ``netParams`` - an object of class NetParams to store network parameters (eg. cell properties, populations, connectivtiy)

-* ``simConfig`` - a dictionary to store simulation options (eg. duration, dt, recording and plotting options, etc)
+* ``simConfig`` - an object of class SimConfig to store simulation options (eg. duration, dt, recording and plotting options, etc)

-In this case we are using a set of predefined parameters defined in the ``HHTut`` module (Hodgkin-Huxley network example).
-The ``HHTut`` module contains the 2 required dictionaries: ``netParams`` and ``simConfig``.
+In this case we are using a set of predefined parameters specified in the ``HHTut`` module (Hodgkin-Huxley network example).
+The ``HHTut`` module contains the 2 required objects: ``netParams`` and ``simConfig``.

 To run the model just execute the `tut1.py` script.
 One way to do this is to run this shell command::